Skip to main content

 The source code in a browseable repo.
 Reviewers navigate the file tree, read individual files, search across the project.
 They're scanning for shape: folder organization, naming conventions, how the candidate split concerns across modules.
 Experienced reviewers form an opinion of code quality from a 5-minute browse.

 The commit history with timestamps and messages.
-This is the surface that distinguishes Hatchways most sharply from other platforms.
+Commit history is the time-ordered record of every change you pushed, with messages and timestamps attached, and this is the surface that distinguishes Hatchways most sharply from other platforms.
 The reviewer sees every commit the candidate pushed: when it landed, what changed, what the message said.
 A natural project lands in dozens of small commits over the working window.
 A copy-pasted submission lands in one to three commits with the whole project arriving at once.
 Reviewers read the shape of the history before they read individual diffs.

 The candidate's portfolio context.
-Hatchways doubles as a portfolio platform.
+A portfolio platform is a hosted profile where a developer curates their projects for reviewers to browse, and Hatchways doubles as one.
 The candidate curates other projects (personal work, prior bootcamp projects, open-source contributions) and the reviewer can browse them alongside the current submission.
 The context calibrates the reading: a React-heavy submission reads as on-brand if the portfolio shows consistent React work; a slick frontend with no backend logic registers as off if the portfolio is pure backend.

 The optional video walkthrough.
 Some assessments include a recorded segment: candidate on camera, screen-sharing their code or running app, explaining what they built.
 Length varies; 5 to 15 minutes is typical.
 The reviewer watches this asynchronously.
 This surface tests whether the candidate can explain their own code in their own voice.
 A fast read on whether they built it.